Connect with others who understand.

 Treatments for Low-Titer Inhibitors

 If you have low-titer inhibitors, your doctor may give you high doses of clotting factor concentrates.
-These high doses can overcome the inhibitors in your blood and provide extra clotting factors so it may clot effectively.
-You may need more frequent treatments for this method to work.

 Treatments for High-Titer Inhibitors

-High-titer inhibitors can make treatment more complicated.
-Your doctor will take the type of hemophilia you have and the severity of your bleeding into consideration when making a treatment plan.
-In emergencies, plasmapheresis can filter high concentrations of inhibitors out of the blood.
+In an emergency, plasmapheresis can filter high concentrations of inhibitors out of the blood.
 However, this is only a temporary solution, as the body will continue to make new inhibitors.

-One class of treatments known as bypassing agents (BPAs) works by “bypassing” the need for factor VIII or factor IX to help clot blood.
-To date, the U.S. Food and Drug Administration (FDA) has approved four BPAs to treat people with inhibitors:
+To date, the U.S. Food and Drug Administration (FDA) has approved a few BPAs to treat people with inhibitors, including:

-MyHemophiliaTeam members have shared their experiences with inhibitor treatment.
-One member shared, “I am on Hemlibra now and have been bleed-free for a little over two years … it’s now October 2018, and Hemlibra has changed my life.”
-Another wrote, “I’ve been on Hemlibra since March 2017.
-No treatable bleeds and no side effects.”
+One member wrote, “I’m on Hemlibra now and have been bleed-free for a little over two years.
+Hemlibra has changed my life.”

 Immune Tolerance Induction Therapy

-To target the cause of inhibitors, some people undergo immune tolerance induction (ITI) therapy.
-This therapy familiarizes the immune system with clotting factors so it doesn’t make antibodies against them.
-During ITI therapy, clotting factors are infused daily over weeks to months to expose the immune system.
+To target the cause of inhibitors, some people undergo immune tolerance induction therapy.
+ITI therapy makes the immune system get used to clotting factors, so it doesn’t make antibodies against them.

-Your doctor may also prescribe medications that suppress the immune system so it doesn’t overreact during ITI therapy.
-ITI therapy is generally successful in people with hemophilia A and inhibitors — around 70 percent become tolerant to infused clotting factors.
+ITI therapy is generally successful in people with hemophilia A and inhibitors.
+Around 70 percent become tolerant to infused clotting factors.
 On the other hand, this treatment only works in around 30 percent of those with hemophilia B and inhibitors.

 Talk to Your Doctor About Inhibitors